cisco-ie/pipeline-gnmi/README.md

 ```

 ### Docker Environment Variables

-This version of `pipeline` has improved Docker support.
+This project has improved Docker support.
 The Dockerfile uses multi-stage builds and
 builds Pipeline from scratch.
 The configuration file can now be created from environment variables directly,
 e.g.